petersaj/AP_histology/README.md

 Display the histology slices with overlaid boundaries, hover over region to display name

 # Major change log
-2023-11-02 - Created menu GUI for easier interfacing and re-structured code
+2023-11-02 - Created menu GUI for easier interfacing re-structured/improve much of the code, improved auto-align